M0narc/django_tdd_recipe_app/README.md

         docker build .
     docker-compose:
         docker-compose build
-        docker-compose run --rm app sh -c "flake8" docker-compose run --rm app sh -c "python manage.py test"
+        docker-compose up (to create our container)

+    django and compose
+        docker-compose run --rm app sh -c "flake8" docker-compose run --rm app sh -c "python manage.py test" docker-compose run --rm app sh -c "django-admin startproject app ." the little "." at the end is telling it to create the files inside our alredy created "app" folder, otherwise it will create anotherone and we'll have conflicts. the way it was able to sinc is through the volumen inside our docker-compose.yml everything we create inside our project gets inside our conteiner and everything we create inside our container gets created in our local env

+    urls:
+        base > 127.0.0.1:8000